Recently updated on February 10th, 2026 at 11:19 am

-The River Seine is a known as the lifeblood of Paris, but it extends far beyond the French capital – and you’ll discover key sights along this iconic waterway on our brand new Seine River Cruise.
+The River Seine is known as the lifeblood of Paris, but it extends far beyond the French capital – and you’ll discover key sights along this iconic waterway on our brand new Seine River Cruise, aboard the Trafalgar Harmonie.

-The latest addition to our River Cruise lineup, this activity-packed itinerary will show you a different side to France, from moving visits to the D-Day beaches in Normandy to the vibrant colours of Monet’s famous garden – and so much more.
+The latest addition to our River Cruise lineup, this relaxing, focused itinerary will show you a different side to France, from stirring visits to the D-Day beaches in Normandy to the vibrant colours of Monet’s famous garden.

 “This trip is perfect for travelers who want structure without rigidity, and expert storytelling,” says Damien O’Connor, Vice President of River Cruise.
 “It’s for those who want to discover history, food, and art at a slower pace of travel.”